-In this section we describe the process of modelling the population size of LMXBs and HMXBs, given a stellar resolution element in the cosmological simulation.
-Stellar elements describe a collection of stars as a simple stellar population (SSP) sharing the same time of birth and initial metallicity, distributed according to a common initial mass function (IMF).
-The main difficulty lies in connecting the X-ray luminosity functions (XLFs), which are derived from observed galactic properties, with SSP properties traced by the simulation.
-In order to preserve the generality of our approach, we do not 'a priory' assume a galactic environment of the SSP in the simulation but rather investigate scaling relations and arising XLFs by processing each SSP individually.
+In this section we describe the process of modeling the population size of LMXBs and HMXBs, given a stellar resolution element in the cosmological simulation.
+Stellar elements describe a collection of stars as a SSP that shares the same time of birth and initial metallicity, distributed according to a common initial mass function (IMF).
+The main difficulty lies in connecting the XLFs, which are derived from observed galactic properties, with SSP properties traced by the simulation.
+In order to preserve the generality of our approach, we do not a priori assume a galactic environment of the SSP in the simulation but rather investigate scaling relations and arising XLFs by processing each SSP individually.